imgag/ngs-bits/doc/tools/VariantFilterAnnotations.md

 	                             Default value: '-1'
 	  -filters <string>          Comma-separated list of filter column entries to remove.
 	                             Default value: ''
-	  -comphet                   If set, only hompound-heterozygous variants pass of the *heterozygous* variants.
+	  -comphet                   If set, only hompound-heterozygous variants pass.
 Performed after all other filters!
 	                             Default value: 'false'
-	  -genotype <string>         If set, only variants with that genotype pass.
+	  -genotype <string>         If set, only variants with the specified genotype pass.
 Performed after all other filters!
 	                             Default value: ''

 	Special parameters: